The historic Abraham Accords have exposed the profoundly weakened position in which the Palestinian Authority now finds itself.

 The Palestinians have thus adopted a waiting position ahead of the U.S. presidential.
-Their hope is that a Biden administration will bring an end what the P.A. views as four nightmarish years for the Palestinian cause.
+Their hope is that a Biden administration will bring an end to what the P.A. views as four nightmarish years for the Palestinian cause.

 But when viewed for what they are—the withholding of funding for terrorist stipends, including terrorists who have murdered U.S. citizens, the opening of a U.S. embassy to Israel in the Israeli capital and the defunding of UNRWA—any future U.S. administration will be hard-pressed to reverse course.
 Gambling that they will do so may prove to be a mistake.
 The P.A. would be better served by coming out of its defensive crouch and starting to progress towards reconciliation with Israel and America.

 IDF Col. David Hacham (Ret.) is a former adviser on Arab affairs to seven Israeli Ministers of Defense, including Moshe Arens and Moshe Ya’alon.
 He is a publishing expert at: www.MirYamInstitute.org.